astroboylrx/Rubble/README.md

 # Usage

-Check out the Jupyter Notebooks under the `doc` folder.
+Check out the Jupyter Notebooks under the `doc/JupyterNotebooks` folder.
 More examples will be added soon.

 You may also try `help(Rubble)`.